awesomeWM/awesome/docs/89-NEWS.md

 ## Behavior changes

- * The client `property::floating` is now also emitted when when the floating state changes implicitly, e.g. because the client gets maximized or fullscreened.
+ * The client `property::floating` is now also emitted when the floating state changes implicitly, e.g. because the client gets maximized or fullscreened.
  * Building Awesome from its root source directory is no longer supported and